 Workplace injuries and illnesses are reality and at CHI Health Orthopedics we are dedicated to our role in the Workers’ Compensation process.

 CHI Health Orthopedics requires that Workers’ Compensation claims be authorized by your employer and/or your employers’ Workers’ Compensation insurance carrier prior to your appointment.
 If not authorized, we will require a payment at the appointment time or you may reschedule after your claim is authorized.

-If you did not notify us of a work injury when your appointment was scheduled, please call LaVonne Wulf, RN, Workers’ Compensation Navigator at (402) 504-6306, and she will attempt to authorize the appointment prior to your scheduled visit.
+If you did not notify us of a work injury when your appointment was scheduled, please call LaVonne Wulf, RN, Workers' Compensation Care Coordinator at (402) 504-6306, and she will attempt to authorize the appointment prior to your scheduled visit.

 The Workers’ Compensation Process

 If you are an employee who has been injured at your job, the first step is to notify your employer.
 Ask for the name and telephone number of your Workers’ Compensation insurance carrier.
 Please call LaVonne Wulf, RN, Workers' Compensation Care Coordinator, at (402) 504-6306 with the Workers’ Compensation insurance carrier information and she will verify that an appointment will be authorized by the carrier.

 The following example outlines common practices for non-emergency workplace injuries and illnesses.

 - The injured worker notifies their direct report (a supervisor) that a workplace injury has occurred.